Rearranging windows and documents

 Windows, documents, document panes and window panes can be dropped in 3 modes:

-The dropped window takes some space of the underlying window.
-The drop can be made in all 4 parts of the underlying window: top, bottom, left and right.
+The dropped window takes app.
+40% of the right space of the underlying window.
+Drop can be made in all 4 parts of the underlying window: top, bottom, left and right.

-Holding the SHIFT key while in this drop mode allows you to resize the space the new dock gets without moving to other parts of the window or changing to other drop modes.
+Holding the SHIFT key while in this drop mode allows you to resize the space the new dock gets without swng to other drop modes.

 Both neighboring windows lose ⅓ of their space for the newly positioned windows.
 Holding the SHIFT key while in this drop mode, will allow you to resize the space the new window gets without switching to other drop modes.